yoseftanaka/book-pick-up-service/README.md

 # Prerequisites
-- npm should already be installed
+- npm should already be installed and properly setup
+- yarn should be installed and properly setup

 # How to install and run
 - clone the project